ipalermo/movies/README.md

 **Movies** allows users to discover new movie releases from [TMDB Api](https://api.themoviedb.org/4/).
-Users can see the full movie description and details tapping on .
+Users can see the full movie description and details tapping on a movie item.

 ## Screenshots